firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://palevotracker.abuse.ch/blocklists.php?download=ipblocklist).

-The last time downloaded was found to be dated: Sun Jun  7 23:45:13 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 00:18:11 UTC 2015.

 The ipset `palevo` has **13** entries, **13** unique IPs.